-Of all the photos I pored over—even more than Michelangelo’s David (which I’m not sure was represented in its entirety, I think they must have cropped the photo at the waist, the way the network cropped Elvis on Ed Sullivan) I think I most closely studied the Venus de Milo.
+Of all the photos I pored over—even more than Michelangelo’s David (which I’m not sure was represented in its entirety, I think they must have cropped the photo at the waist, the way CBS cropped Elvis on The Ed Sullivan Show) I think I most closely studied the Venus de Milo.

 At 10 or 11 I didn’t understand what I was seeing.
 I didn’t understand that all cultures formulate their ideas of beauty.
 I didn’t even half-comprehend the irony that as I was studying this photo, my own culture was coming up with these images of sexual beauty:

 And then Karen Carpenter starved herself to death, and the first stories about anorexia started appearing in the Time Magazines that used to come to the house.

 Now, I understand, YouTube has videos giving instructions to girls and women about how to do it well.
 That is, how to starve yourself.

 I found this amazing shot of the Venus de Milo today.

 At 10 or 11 I didn’t understand how to look at this sculpture, but today here’s what I notice from this shot: Aphrodite has abs.
 Her strength shows.
 And she has quite a nice bit of padding underneath her skin.
 Her belly looks like mine (or, my belly looks like hers).

 She’s well-fed.
 She’s fit.
 She would not fit into a Size 2, or even into a size 6.